Teesside University: TV architect George Clarke awarded honorary degree

 Former Teesside University governor Paul Booth CBE will be awarded a Doctor of Engineering on Tuesday.

-Vice-Chancellor Paul Croney said: "I am incredibly proud of each and every one of our graduates, who have demonstrated incredible commitment, determination and dedication to achieve their awards."I am also delighted to be awarding honorary degrees this year to two individuals who have set exceptionally high standards in their own professions.
+Vice-Chancellor Paul Croney said: "I am incredibly proud of each and every one of our graduates, who have demonstrated incredible commitment, determination and dedication to achieve their awards.

+"I am also delighted to be awarding honorary degrees this year to two individuals who have set exceptionally high standards in their own professions.

 "I am sure their examples will provide inspiration to our graduates as they embark on their own careers."